honglizhaobob/honglizhaobob.github.io/_pages/teaching.md

 nav_order: 4
 ---

 * Note: For any solutions (or course material in general) you find on my teaching page, please [email me](mailto:honglizhaobob@uchicago.edu) or any referenced collaborator/lecturer before use.
-If you are a current student, please refer to your institution's policies on academic honesty.
+If you are a current student, please refer to our institution's policy on academic honesty.
 Any comments on improvements/errata are also greatly appreciated.

 <!--
     * TODO: